 “But I still believe that it would be wise to convene together, just to throw some ideas out in the open...”

 “Right.”
-Wow, I’m really glad I don’t have nose hairs.
+Wow, I was really glad I didn't have nose hairs.

 “So it’s quite important that you pay attention and listen carefully.”